 • Convened Muslim, immigrant, and refugee groups to unite communities facing hate and violence and discuss shared actions the City and communities can take to combat xenophobic rhetoric, including a joint multi-sector action plan to join together and push back.

-• Launching a citywide media campaign in late spring 2017 to educate New Yorkers on combatting xenophobia and embracing religious diversity, and create toolkits for government agencies and non-profits to improve cultural competency with faith-based communities.
+• Launched a citywide media campaign in late spring 2017 to educate New Yorkers on combatting xenophobia and embracing religious diversity, and created toolkits for government agencies and non-profits to improve cultural competency with faith-based communities.

 • Recognized Eid al Fitr and Eid al Adha as public school holidays for the first time in the 2015-16 school year.

-• Hiring a senior advisor specifically focused on working with City agencies to ensure programs and services reach Muslim communities.
+• Hired a senior advisor specifically focused on working with City agencies to ensure programs and services reach Muslim communities.

-• Improving language access across the city.
+• Continuously improving language access across the city.
 The Mayor’s Office of Immigrant Affairs develops policy and monitors and coordinates with 75 City agencies to ensure effective translation, interpretation, and "plain language" practices amongst City agencies.
-At the NYC Commission on Human Rights, 26 languages, including Arabic, Hindi, Bengali, Punjabi, Urdu, and Gujarati are now spoken among law enforcement staff.
+At the NYC Commission on Human Rights, 30 languages, including Arabic, Hindi, Bengali, Punjabi, Urdu, and Gujarati are now spoken among law enforcement staff.

 • Meeting regularly with Muslim community leaders and making mosque visits to discuss public safety concerns, social services, small business services, mental health, access to universal pre-K, and other issues facing communities.